-At the end of a recent consultation, I tentatively asked the customer if she had regularly been consulting with other readers on the same subject she had wanted me to cover… and she sheepishly admitted that she had (which didn’t surprise me at all, as certain revealing ‘signs’ were present).
+At the end of a recent telephone consultation (no longer available), I tentatively asked the customer if she had regularly been consulting with other readers on the same subject that she had wanted me to cover… and she sheepishly admitted that she had (which didn’t surprise me at all, as certain revealing ‘signs’ were present).
 I asked what it was that was motivating her, and she explained that she was hoping to hear something that she ‘believed’.
 I suggested that some readers told her what she wanted to hear, and asked her if that made her feel happy… and she agreed that yes, it did.
 However, it was clear that this ‘happiness’ didn’t last very long, causing her to seek out the next high; the problem was, every now and then someone would tell her what she didn’t want to hear, and in order to block out the disappointment and pain, she would purchase yet another reading… and so on and so on.

 How does it feel to be a psychic junkie?